keeler/blog/content/about.md

 Welcome.

-I occasionally feel the urge to write, so I made this blog because I have bad impulse control.
+I occasionally feel an urge to write, so I made this blog because I have bad impulse control.

 Peace.